Authored by the expert who managed and guided the team behind the Gabon Property Pack

 Are days-on-market for rentals falling in Gabon as of 2026?

-As of early 2026, there is no official days-on-market series for rentals in Gabon, but listings data suggests that well-priced apartments in high-demand Libreville neighborhoods like Louis, Angondjé, or Batterie IV tend to find tenants within two to four weeks, while overpriced units can sit for months.
+As of early 2026, there is no official days-on-market statistic for rentals in Gabon, but based on listing activity on platforms like CoinAfrique, well-priced apartments in popular Libreville neighborhoods (such as Angondje, Nzeng-Ayong, and Louis) tend to move within two to four weeks, which suggests demand is solid for fairly priced units.

 Are vacancies dropping in the best areas of Gabon as of 2026?